Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Direct Search

 \subsubsection{Feasibility Conditions}

 The algebraic operations involved in the computation of \eqref{eq:function} and \eqref{eq:rhtheory} are in general affected by rounding errors, therefore it is not guaranteed that the value of $H$ they produce satisfies numerically condition \eqref{eq:fcond}.
-Taking into account rounding errors, conditions \eqref{eq:fcond} become
+Taking into account rounding errors, condition \eqref{eq:fcond} becomes

 A necessary condition for \eqref{eq:cond1} to hold is that the results of all arithmetic subtractions involved must be numerically distinguishable, i.e. strictly increasing: